misaghsoltani/DeepCubeAI/README.md

 > [!NOTE]
 > The only difference between the macOS environment and the Linux/Windows environments is that `pytorch-cuda` is not installed for macOS, as it is not supported.

+> [!Note]
+> If CUDA is available on your system, by default, GPU will be used for training the models and the inference.

 After activating the environment, you can run the code using the `deepcubeai.sh` script.
 For detailed instructions on how to use the script, see the [Running the Code Directly from the Repository](#running-the-code-directly-from-the-repository) section.